mmoncayod/ds-portfolio/README.md

   + Conclusions and future steps

 + **Genetic Diversity Analysis in _Diaphorina citri_ Using Mitochondrial DNA Sequencing**
-  + **Overview:** To analyze the mitochondrial DNA sequences of _Diaphorina citri_ to assess genetic diversity and population structure, and predict potential spread and evolution of the citrus greening disease.
+  + **Objective:** To analyze the mitochondrial DNA sequences of _Diaphorina citri_ to assess genetic diversity and population structure, and predict potential spread and evolution of the citrus greening disease.
-  + Data collection
+  + **Overview:** _Diaphorina citri_, the Asian citrus psyllid, is a vector for the bacterium Candidatus Liberibacter which causes the citrus greening disease, severely impacting citrus production worldwide.
+Understanding the genetic variation within _D. citri_ populations is crucial for developing effective management strategies against the spread of the disease.
+  + **Data collection:** The project utilized mitochondrial DNA sequences of D. citri collected from eight locations across two Colombian regions, Valle del Cauca and Quindío.
+Three different DNA extraction methods were evaluated to optimize the quality and yield of genetic material for sequencing.
-  + Data cleaning and preprocessing
+  + **Data cleaning and preprocessing:**
-  + Exploratory data analysis (EDA)
+  + **Exploratory data analysis (EDA):**
-  + Feature engineering
+  + **Feature engineering:**
-  + Model selection
+  + **Model selection:**
-  + Model training
+  + **Model training:**
-  + Model evaluation
+  + **Model evaluation:**
-  + Model deployment
+  + **Model deployment:**
-  + Conclusions and future steps
+  + **Conclusions and future steps:**